 The development of this combined RLTP has been guided by legislative requirements, as prescribed under the Land Transport Management Act (LTMA), together with various national, regional, and local policies and strategies.
 The Government Policy Statement on land transport (GPS), sets out the Government's transport priorities.

-The GPS guides Waka Kotahi in determining activities to be funded from the National Land Transport Fund (NLTF).
+The GPS guides the NZ Transport Agency (Waka Kotahi) in determining activities to be funded from the National Land Transport Fund (NLTF).
+This combined RLTP has undergone a three-year review to ensure its relevance and consistency with the planning environment.